 Among the questions that surfaced in response to Richard's list of expenses, there were two main points of contention.
 First, some users objected to Richard's plan to fund his own personal high-speed Internet access from the pool of donations.
 Second, some users objected to Richard's plan to pay himself (and unidentified others) a small salary.
 While some users regarded these as appropriate rewards for the time Richard had likely invested in Atheist Nexus, others felt like they had been mislead into supporting what was starting to look more and more like a business venture.

-Some users decided to leave Atheist Nexus at this point (although at least one has had a change of heart since).
+Some users decided to leave Atheist Nexus at this point.
 Others suggest that this decision was made for them by Brother Richard and that they were actually banned from the site.
 Brother Richard has denied this.
 What is clear from my own observations is that many who have expressed dissatisfaction over Richard's breakdown of expenses have been subjected to considerable criticism by other users.

 I hope the efforts by some users to quell dissent and discourage skepticism are fleeting and do not last.
 A user who feels adamantly that every user should donate to Brother Richard's fundraising efforts should continue to loudly voice his or her opinion.
 But at the same time, those who oppose either the fundraising as a general concept or Brother Richard's planned use of funds should be free to express themselves.
 A forum for atheists that does not encourage skepticism and critical thinking is not one I can support.
 Atheist Nexus has way too much potential to be squandered by users refusing to tolerate questions and dissent.